AlmazErmilov/WebQuiz-Web-based-system-for-organising-a-quiz-/README.md

-# NOE ENDRRINGER FOR A TESTE GIT DESKTOP 2. gang
-# WebQuiz
+# WebQuiz is a web-based system for organising a quiz
 #### Faget Databaser og webapplikasjoner, våren 2023.

 ### Webbasert system for gjennomføring av en quiz.